 Category: Investment Style

-* Returns reflect model performance from the Inception Date to the Date Funded, and funded performance since the Date Funded, if funded.
-Note that the data source for determining the composition of the folio changed on 11/30/2018, which resulted in changes to the composition of the folio, and that performance after this date may differ from the performance using the prior data source.
+* Returns reflect unfunded model performance from the Inception Date to the present.
+Note that the data sources for determining the composition of the folio changed on 11/30/2018, which resulted in changes to the composition of the folio, and that performance after this date may differ from the performance using the prior data source.
 Your returns may deviate significantly from the values displayed here, due to many factors, including how long after a strategy has been updated that you place orders to update your holdings.
 No membership or trading fees (other than the indirect cost of the bid-ask spread applicable whenever a transaction is conducted) are included in reported performance.